telent/liminix/doc/user.rst

 directory for some pre-written configurations.

-If you want to create a configuration that can be installed on a hardware device, be sure to include the "flashable" module.
+If you want to create a configuration that can be installed on a hardware device, be sure to include the "flashimage" module.

 .. code-block: nix

   imports = [
-    ./modules/flashable.nix
+    ./modules/flashimage.nix
   ]